richoh86/OhWonSeok_iOS_School6/Advanced/RxSwift_Observable.md

 }
 ~~~

-***A Completable*** will only emit a .completed or .error event.
+***2. A Completable*** will only emit a .completed or .error event.
 It doesn't emit any value.
 You could use a completable when you only care that an operation completed successfully or failed.

 **Usage** :
 file write

-***Maybe*** is a mashup of a Single and Completable.
+***3. Maybe*** is a mashup of a Single and Completable.
 It can either emit
 a .success(value), .completed, or .error.
 If you need to implement an operation that could either succeed or fail, and optionally return a value on success, then Maybe is your ticket.